 The location also needed to provide with an interesting environment to battle in.
 These points led me to the northern regions of Afghanistan, more accurately the Panjshir province.

 After finding a suitable location I began searching for good real world topology data.
 I then proceeded by loading the data into World Machine and adding erosion, height contrast and a playing area.

 When satisfied with the result I outputted a height-map, which would be the actual landscape, as well as 4 detail maps.
 A slope-map, flow-map, deposition-map, and a wear-map, all which would help me apply materials to my landscape in a natural way of erosion.

 Loaded into UE4 as a landscape I could start mapping out interesting locations for capture points with relatively (war is rarely completely fair in all senses) balanced distances and natural fortifications, all to give the player an enjoyable gameplay experience.

 I use 8 Material Functions with different ground textures, set up with far and near tile scaling.

 The Landscape Material input these, add some macro variation to break up tiling look, and lastly put them through Layer Blend nodes.
-In short, it inputs 8 different materials and output 1 which I can apply to the landscape.
+In short, it inputs 8 different materials and output one which I can apply to the landscape.

 During development i encountered a couple of issues, ranging from crashes, corrupted levels and hardware limitations.
 Although none of the problems were very severe, I did end up losing a few hours of work.